What you need to know about extreme heat.

 - Consider keeping storm windows installed throughout the year.
 Storm windows can keep the heat out of a house in the summer the same way they keep the cold out in the winter.

-- Check air-conditioning ducts for proper insulation.
+- Check air-conditioning ducts for proper insulation, according to the tips laid out on this page.
 Insulation around ducts prevents cool air from leaking and keeps it directed through the vents.

 - Protect windows.
 Hang shades, draperies, awnings, or louvers on windows that receive morning or afternoon sun.
 Outdoor awnings or louvers can reduce the heat entering the house by as much as 80 percent.